 Dig a little deeper and you’ll find CPUs with ‘X’, ‘T’ and ‘B’ letters too.
 T and B CPUs have extra features for business use.
 And X-series processors are part of the 7th generation.
 They remain the fastest processors around, but are far too expensive for most budgets.

 The 18-core Intel i9-7980XE costs £1800, for example.
 You can make a very high-end computer for this price.

 Related: Best desktop PCs

 Best Intel processor: Laptop CPUs explained

 The lineup of Intel laptop processors is fairly simple these days.
 If you’re after a system you can carry around and will last a good while off a charge, you’ll want a processor that ends in a ‘U’.
 These are ultra-low voltage processors made for high power efficiency.

-‘H’-series processors are used in the highest-performance laptops, such as the Alienware 15.
+‘H’-series processors are used in the highest-performance laptops.
 They consume more power and will therefore offer shorter battery life, but performance will be better.

 Right at the top of the laptop lineup sits an ‘HK’ CPU, the i9-8950HK.
 Just like K-series desktop processors, this one is unlocked to allow for greater overclocking.